3.8.1.3. Exercise: Creating and accessing dictionaries 3#

 list[float]

 A list of speeds in m/s.
-This list is the same size as `position`.
+This list is the same length as `position`.

-Since speed cannot be calculated on first and last time, values
+Since speed cannot be calculated for the first and last times, zero

 """